smbutterfield/ibmt17-18/_16-intro-to-modulation/c1-ex-otherdiatonicmod.md

 ## Secondary function pivot chord

 In the following excerpt, try to apply the principles of a common chord pivot modulation.
-Is it possible?
-What are some other ways you could create a pivot chord here?
+Is there a possible common chord?
+If not, is there an altered harmony that could be used to pivot?
+Make sure to look at the voice leading around the modulation.

 {% capture ex1 %}X:1
 T:Bach - Chorale no. 95